pinecone-io/examples/learn/README.md

 As a best practice, you should never hardcode credentials such as an API key into any source code, such as a Jupyter Notebook, because it's easy to accidentally share or commit the key unintentionally, leading to compromise of your account and its resources.

-The Pinecone.io example Jupyter Notebooks expect a Pinecone.io API key available in the `PINECONE_API_KEY` environment variable.
+The Pinecone example Jupyter Notebooks expect a Pinecone API key available in the `PINECONE_API_KEY` environment variable.

-One way you can set your Pinecone.io API key securely in your Jupyter Notebook on Google Colab is to create a new cell that uses the `getpass` utility to prompt you for a secret, using a masked / password input field which hides the characters you enter from view, which you can then export into an environment variable:
+One way you can set your Pinecone API key securely in your Jupyter Notebook on Google Colab is to create a new cell that uses the `getpass` utility to prompt you for a secret, using a masked / password input field which hides the characters you enter from view, which you can then export into an environment variable:

 ![Using getpass to securely set your API key via environment variable](./images/getpass-to-securely-set-pinecone-api-key.png)